Orenburg Orenburg Oblast, Russia Travel Guide

 Celebrated in late August or early September, featuring public events, concerts, and festivities.

-Occurs in late winter or early spring, marking the end of winter with folk festivities, pancake eating, and traditional games.
+Occurs in late winter or the beginning of spring, marking the end of winter with folk festivities, pancake eating, and traditional games.

 Important religious observances throughout the year, with special services and cultural traditions.